Skip to content

 List Cards

 To get a list of cards from a wallet, use the Cards SDK service method cardsService.listCards.
-Pass the session_token, the wallet_uuid, the ListCardsSdkCallback and the limit/offset, optionally.
+Pass the session_token, the wallet_uuid and the limit/offset, optionally.

 cardsService.listCards(